diosney/node-netfilter/README.md

 Packet filtering framework.

-Wrapper around native **netfilter** suite to port its functionality to be used in Node.js space.
+Wrapper around native **netfilter** suite to port its functionality to be used in the Node.js space.

 ## Installation